 Pediatric overweight has been an issue for a while, but now everyone is talking about it!
 Read on to see what you can do to keep your children at a healthy weight!

 Our nation and state have seen a substantial rise in the number of overweight children over the past two decades.
 Data from the Center for Disease Control showed that in 2012, more than one-third of children and adolescents were overweight or obese.
 In California, the number increases dramatically to one in three children.
 The extra weight comes with a long list of health problems rarely seen before in young children.
 Health problems associated with overweight in children include type 2 diabetes, joint pain/malformation, elevated blood lipids, high blood pressure, reactive airway disease, and low self-esteem.

 What are the main causes of childhood obesity?

 There is no single cause of childhood overweight.
-Some experts condemn excessive consumption of sweetened beverages (like juice and soda) and high fat snacks with low nutritional value (like Cheetos and chips).
-While others lament a decrease in the level of physical activity in children of all ages, most experts agree that it’s a combination of both issues.
-The result is that children are gaining too much weight too fast.
+Some experts focus on the excessive consumption of sweetened beverages (like juice and soda) and high-fat snacks with low nutritional value (like Cheetos and chips).
+While others highlight the decrease in the level of physical activity in children of all ages, most experts agree that it’s a combination of both issues.
+The result is that children are gaining too much weight too fast!
 As with any health issue, prevention is the key.
 So here are a few strategies that you can use with your family: